bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 |Windows|[Windows package installer](http://gnuwin32.sourceforge.net/packages/openssl.htm)|
 |Ubuntu Linux|`apt-get install openssl`|

-After you are done with the installation use the openssl command line tool to create your private RSA key:
+After you are done with the installation use the openssl command line tool you can go forward with generating your private RSA key:
  ~~~
  $ openssl genrsa -des3 -out server.key.org 2048
  # Enter and confirm a password
  ~~~

+##### Removing the password

 The generated key is protected by a password which needs to be removed so that it can be loaded by the web server without asking for the password.
  ~~~
  $ openssl rsa -in server.key.org -out server.key
  ~~~